-Prior to applying to the internship, the intern is expected to have a minimum 600 hours of practicum experience in assessment and intervention strategies.
-While 600 hours of practicum experience before beginning an internship has been set within the CPA accreditation standards as the minimum in which this competence might be gained, more typically 1000 hours of practicum experience is required to attain sufficient breadth and depth.
-These 1000 hours would include an appropriate balance of direct service including assessment and intervention (600 hours), supervision, and support hours (Guiding Principles in the Preparation of and Selection of Applicants for Internship, 2007, www.ccppp.ca).
+Prior to applying to the residency, the resident is expected to have a minimum 600 hours of practicum experience in assessment and intervention strategies.
+While 600 hours of practicum experience before beginning a residency has been set within the CPA accreditation standards as the minimum in which this competence might be gained, more typically 1000 hours of practicum experience is required to attain sufficient breadth and depth.
+These 1000 hours would include an appropriate balance of direct service including assessment and intervention (600 hours), supervision, and support hours (p.
+18, Documentation of Professional Psychology Training Experiences - Guidelines for Students, Supervisors, and Training Directors, January 2024, www.ccppp.ca).

-Applicants applying with organized practica that do not characterize the typical preinternship clinical experience, or provide documentation of other experience relevant to the internship will be considered on an applicant by applicant basis.
+Applicants applying with organized practica that do not characterize the typical preresidency clinical experience, or provide documentation of other experience relevant to the residency will be considered on an applicant by applicant basis.
 The Academic Director of Training would provide information to the Director of Training to demonstrate the equivalence in preparation prior to being considered.
-The degree of supervision required to enable such a candidate to achieve the comfort and competency level by the end of the internship, to meet the passing summative evaluation criteria and thus proceed into the registration process, would be discussed at the Kingston Internship Consortium Advisory Committee level.
+The degree of supervision required to enable such a candidate to achieve the comfort and competency level by the end of the residency, to meet the passing summative evaluation criteria and thus proceed into the registration process, would be discussed at the Kingston Residency Consortium Advisory Committee level.